hewes/unite-gtags/README.md

 - treelize (0 or 1): treelize result format or not
 - absolute_path (0 or 1): add 'a' option to global command or not
+- gtags_libpath (list of string): join with ':' and use it as GTAGSLIBPATH

 Configuration Example: